still-dreaming-1/living-tests/README.md

 # test-alive
-Bring your JavaScript tests to life.
+Bring your mocha tests alive with mocha-shot! (as in live coding)

 Warning!
 This does not work at all yet.
 The code just illustrates the idea at this point.